 Events such as dharm sammelans are being orchestrated by the Rashtriya Swayamsevak Sangh, the parent organisation of the BJP, Gautam said.

-Observers who follow Dalit politics agreed that the aversion to the BJP displayed by a section of Dalits in the Lok Sabha polls have prompted the Hindutva party and the RSS to re-energise their efforts to reach out to the community.
+Observers who follow Dalit politics agreed that the aversion to the BJP displayed by a section of Dalits in the Lok Sabha polls has prompted the Hindutva party and the RSS to re-energise their efforts to reach out to the community.

 The RSS has allocated its mass organisations the task of holding events such as dharm sammelans, these observers said.
 The BJP, meanwhile, is trying to attract disadvantaged communities within the Dalits by getting states it rules to implement the Supreme Court’s judgement sub-classifying the Scheduled Caste quota.
-This would give less advantaged sections with the community preferential access to reserved seats in public employment and educational institutions.
+This would give less advantaged sections within the community preferential access to reserved seats in public employment and educational institutions.

 Politics of Dalit outreach